Will Pulisic

-William Pulisic (born April 16, 1998) is an American professional soccer player who plays as a goalkeeper for Minnesota United 2 in the MLS Next Pro.
+William Pulisic (born April 16, 1998) is an American professional soccer player who plays as a goalkeeper.

 Youth career

 Pulisic had played for Richmond United in his youth career.
 He, like his cousin Christian, who used to play at Borussia Dortmund, played with the Borussia Dortmund U19 team, making 8 appearances.

 On July 7, 2017, Pulisic joined North Carolina FC U23 for the remainder of the 2017 season.
 In 2018, he also played in the PDL for Colorado Rapids U23 and again in 2019, returning to North Carolina FC U23's, but without making an appearance.

 Club career

 On April 16, 2021, Pulisic signed with Major League Soccer club Austin FC.
 Pulisic was loaned to USL League One side North Carolina FC on March 9, 2022.
 Pulisic was released by Austin following their 2022 season.
-On January 26, 2023, Pulisic signed a one-year contract with Minnesota United's MLS Next Pro team, MNUFC2.
+On January 26, 2023, Pulisic signed a one-year contract with Minnesota United FC's MLS Next Pro team, MNUFC2.